 Pregnancy resource center directors, volunteers, or mothers: Send us your baby photos

-WORLD's annual Roe v.
+WORLD’s annual Roe v.
 Wade issue often includes photos of babies.
-In our 2013 issue, the photos on our cover and many featured inside the issue show a few of the millions of babies saved through God's grace and the work of pregnancy resource centers, and every year that number increases.
+In our 2014 issue, the photo on our cover shows one of the millions of babies saved through God’s grace and the work of pregnancy resource centers, and every year that number increases.
 We hope to make publishing such photos an annual tradition.

 Red zone defense